 RESUME-BASED

-EXAMPLE Tell me about your experience on the Auburn Off-Road team.
+EXAMPLE Tell me about your experience at your internship with Boeing.

 Personal Background and Company Research